GriffinSar/Project-Two--Trek-Quiz/README.md

 ![responsive](assets/images/readme/responsive.png)

 # Target Audience
 The target audience for this website are people who are looking for a fun online Star Trek quiz.
 It is geared towards people with an interest in Star Trek but anyone could enjoy the site.
-The questions are tough but general enough that it can be played by those who know a lot about Trek and those new to the series.
+The questions are tough but general enough that it can be played by both those who know a lot about Trek and those new to the series.
 The shows page also gives a small bit of history on each show and lists them all which could be helpful for a new fan.

 # User Stories
 ### First Time Visitor Goals
 As a first-time visitor I want to easily be able to understand the purpose of the site – eg that this is a quiz about Star Trek.
 I want to be able to easily navigate to the quiz page.
 I also want to get additional information on the show.

 ### Returning Visitor Goals
 As a returning visitor I want to be able to take the quiz again to see if I can improve my score.
-I want to be able to go to the shows page and get more information on the shows.
+I want to be able to go to the Shows page and get more information on the shows.

 ### Frequent Visitor Goals
 As a frequent visitor I want to be able to check if there are new questions added to the quiz or name generator.
 Or any new feartures added in general.

 # Design
 ### Colour scheme
 Star Trek has a distinct colour scheme which I aimed to stick with as closely to as possible.
-I have taken the main inspiration from the show The Next Generation (As the shows do vary slightly in their styling and this is my personal favourite and the most recognisable).
+I have taken the main inspiration from the show "The Next Generation" (TNG), As the shows do vary slightly in their styling and this is my personal favourite and the most recognisable.
 My aim was to have the quiz resemble a console from TNG.
 And so I based my colours on this and also on the Logo image.
 The below image is of the console screens in TNG and this is what I have selected my colours from.

 Colors used -